scribbletune/scribbletune/README.md

 });
 scribble.midi(clip);
 ```
 Save this file as _c.js_ and run it from the terminal with `node c.js`.
 This will create a file called _music.mid_ at the same location as the _c.js_ file.
-If you import the MIDI file into your favorite MIDI music editing software (Garage Band / Cubase / Ableton Live / Reason etc), you ll hear the beautiful middle C played across a single bar.
+If you import the MIDI file into your favorite MIDI music editing software (Garage Band / Cubase / Ableton Live / Reason etc), you'll hear the beautiful middle C played across a single bar.

 ### Create a simple melody
 You can do more than render a single note!
 You can `require` the scribbletune module and use it to generate scales(modes), chords and patterns to create melodies.
 For example, to create a MIDI file comprising just the C Major scale (Ionian mode), you could create a new file and add some code like this: